 So we’re all skint from Christmas and making New Year resolutions to save more/budget better, etc, etc right?
-I thought it might be useful to write a post about money saving ideas and how to get a grip on your finances.
+This has been a hard year financially for many people.
+I thought it might be useful to write a post about money saving ideas.
 It’s a bit of a long one but it’s worth the read as it really could help you.

 I’ve always been pretty good with money (thankfully!) and saved every month.
-However, when we moved into our own home I realised I needed to make sure we could afford to cover all the bills and food/fuel costs, etc. I needed to be able to keep track of how much money we had coming in and going out and on what dates.
+However, when I moved into my own home I realised I needed to make sure I could afford to cover all the bills and food/fuel costs, etc. I needed to be able to keep track of how much money I had coming in and going out and on what dates.
 I decided to set up a spreadsheet to help budget for everything.
 I still use the same spreadsheet today and it is literally like my Bible.
-Online banking is great as I can check the bank account easily each day and see which bills have gone out, which money has been paid in etc.
+Online banking is great as I can check my bank account easily each day and see which bills have gone out, which money has been paid in etc.

 Now that’s the bit about budgeting and sorting out your finances so they actually make sense and you can see what your doing.
 If you’ve got this far and you’re still reading then well done!
 Keep going, it’ll be worth it I promise!